Digital SAT Guide for UK Students

 SAT and UK students | Can you use GCSE/A-Level scores in lieu of SAT?

-Almost every American school will require scores from the SAT or ACT, and usually they will request scores from two or three SAT II subject tests.
-There is always room on the college application to list scores from GCSE and A-Level exams, but students should be prepared to take the SAT and some subject tests as well.
+Almost every American school will require scores from the SAT or ACT.
+There is always room on the college application to list scores from GCSE and A-Level exams, but students should be prepared to take the SAT.
 Once you have a list of potential colleges, check each school’s website to see the policy on GCSE and A-Level scores.

 SAT and UK students | Should you take the ACT as well?